-Unit Directors may permit an exception to this policy for their employees (who are of legal age) to consume alcohol in moderation (i.e.: a single six (6) ounce glass of wine) during a Foundation or University sponsored event (i.e.: Annual Awards Ceremony).
+This policy is included in ASI Employee Handbook.
+Unit Directors may permit an exception to this policy for their employees (who are of legal age) to consume alcohol in moderation (i.e.: a single six (6) ounce glass of wine) during an ASI or University sponsored event (i.e.: Annual Awards Ceremony).
 However, in no case is an employee permitted to return to work if they are unable to function safely or efficiently.